 Unique Traditions: One of the oldest traditions is known as “Black Cat,” which is a weeklong event welcoming in the new class of students.
 There are parties for each class, a field day, bonfire, community picnic, and more, and each class decorates campus in their class colors and mascots.

 Women who attend Agnes Scott “think deeply, live honorably, and engage in the intellectual and social challenges of their times.”

-Scholarships & Financial Aid: Students are automatically considered for merit aid ranging from 15-25k/year; additional competitive awards require a separate application; need-based aid is also available, and students must complete the FAFSA for consideration.
+Scholarships & Financial Aid: all admitted students receive a merit scholarship of at least $23,000/year; additional competitive awards require a separate application; need-based aid is also available, and students must complete the FAFSA for consideration.

 Location: Gainesville, GA (Brenau Women’s College); additional campuses in August, Norcross, Fairburn, and Jacksonville, FL

 86% of students are from Georgia, and 2% are international.